h3dema/ensemble-mlp/README.md

 ## Overview

-Based on the provided code snippets, here's a summary of what each file appears to do:
+Here is a summary of what each python file does:

 * `adaboost-mlp.py`: This script implements a simplified version of the AdaBoost algorithm using multi-layer perceptrons (MLPs) as the weak learners.
 It trains multiple MLPs with different weights and combines their predictions to make the final prediction.